JaihsonK/DGL/README.md

 ### Layers and Levels

-Layers can be thought of as 2D planes on which sprites can exist and through which they can interact.
+Layers can be thought of as 2D planes on which sprites can interact.

 Layers provide a good way to organize sprites.
 The developer can test for collision with only a certain group of sprites.